faradayio/earth/README.markdown

 ```

 `Earth.init` loads desired "data domains" as well as any supporting classes and plugins that each data model needs.
 A "data domain" is a grouping of related data models.
 For instance, all automobile-related data is in the `:automobile` domain.

+See the [rdocs](http://rdoc.info/github/brighterplanet/earth) for more details on the Earth module.

 ### Domains